-In Australia today, solar power can provide a cheaper source of power than retail electricity.
-As solar panels produce most of their energy during the middle of the day when most homeowners aren’t around to use it and the excess gets sent back to the grid, the vast majority of solar users find that they still have to buy energy from the grid in the mornings and evenings.
-Adding a battery to your solar panel system can help you to use more of the solar that you generate yourself.
+In most of Australia, solar power is a cheaper source of power than retail electricity.
+However, because solar panels produce most of their energy during the middle of the day when most homeowners aren’t around to use it and the excess gets sent back to the grid, the vast majority of solar users find that they still have to buy energy from the grid in the mornings and evenings.
+Adding a solar battery to your solar panel system can help you to use more of the solar energy that you generate yourself.

-There are quite a few different types of solar batteries, but the two most commonly used are lead-acid batteries and lithium-ion batteries.
-Lead-acid batteries have been around for a long time, and while they tend to be cheaper to buy, they require higher levels of maintenance and have shorter lifespans.
-Lithium-ion batteries are now the most common choice for solar panel systems.
-They are more expensive than lead-acid batteries but they typically have higher charge and discharge efficiencies and deliver more cycles in their lifetime - two characteristics which together make them particularly good choices for the average grid-connected solar system.
+There are quite a few different types of solar batteries, but the two most commonly used are lead-acid and lithium-ion.
+Lead-acid batteries have been around for a long time, and while they tend to be cheaper, they require higher levels of maintenance and have shorter lifespans.
+Lithium-ion solar batteries are now the most common choice for solar panel systems.
+They are more expensive than lead-acid batteries but they typically have higher charge and discharge efficiencies and deliver more cycles in their lifetime – two characteristics which together make them particularly good choices for the average grid-connected solar system.

 Prices coming down

 Thanks to recent leaps in technology and intense competition between manufacturers, prohibitive pricing is fast becoming a thing of the past.
 Battery prices have fallen dramatically in the last few years, dropping an average of 14% every year between 2007 and 2014.
 In mid-2016, the market for batteries grew significantly, and a national solar battery audit recorded that almost 7,000 storage units were installed in Australian homes in that year alone.

 Some older solar inverter systems may not be suitable for retrofitting a battery or may not be compatible with your top battery pick.
 If your solar inverter is getting on in years, a good solution may be to replace it with a hybrid inverter.
 Hybrid inverters are relatively new types of inverters that contain a solar inverter and a battery inverter all in one box.